KARNATISAITHARUN/documentation/using-inspect-protect/using-dashboard/app-list.md

 # The Application List

-The Application List is your entry point into the ShiftLeft UI, which displays security quality metrics and vulnerabilities resulting from ShiftLeft's static and/or runtime analysis of your applications.
+The Application List is your entry point into the ShiftLeft UI, which displays security quality metrics and vulnerabilities resulting from ShiftLeft's static analysis and/or runtime monitoring of your applications.

 The Application List provides: